-The Sustainable Blue Economy Finance Principles are the gold standard to invest in the ocean economy.
+The Sustainable Blue Economy Finance Principles are the foundational keystone to invest in the ocean economy.
 Launched in 2018, they are the world’s first global guiding framework for banks, insurers and investors to finance a sustainable blue economy.
 They promote the implementation of SDG 14 (Life Below Water), and set out ocean-specific standards, allowing the financial industry to mainstream sustainability of ocean-based sectors.

 The principles were developed by the European Commission, WWF, the World Resources Institute (WRI) and the European Investment Bank (EIB) and are hosted by UNEP FI as part of the Sustainable Blue Economy Finance Initiative.